Chapter 23: A Hundred Ways

 "Not everything must be solved immediately."

-He turned back to his workbench and resumed designing new weapons with the detached focus.
+He turned back to his workbench and resumed designing new weapons with a surgeon's calm, as if the subject of murder had merely been a footnote.

 Grey peered over his shoulder at two schematics illuminated on a holo-display.